MuckyTaters/MuckyVision3/README.md

 It can play notes of varying duration at standard pitchs (using 440Hz or 432Hz tuning) across a range of octaves.
 VoiceSynth characteristics (including waveform and octave range) are fixed when the voice is initialised, but you are free to vary settings between VoiceSynth instances.
-For example, you could have a high-pitched sinewave instance, a lower-pitched square wave instance and a whitenoise instance all playing simultaneously.
+For example, you could have a high-pitched sine wave instance, a low-pitched square wave instance and a white noise instance all playing simultaneously.

 The 'GameEng' layer provides a method of creating textures from raw data that is especially useful for small two-colour images, of the